lumirelle/nuxt-demo/README.md

 - `x-forwarded-host`, `x-forwarded-port`, `x-forwarded-proto`
 - `cf-connecting-ip`, `cf-ray`

-#### Caching and Refetching
+#### Caching and Refetching (Share across components)

-Thanks to this feature, we don't need to use external libraries like `lru-cache` to implement caching ourselves any more.
-The response data of `useFetch` and `useAsyncData` will cached by Nuxt automatically.

-By default, `useFetch` and `useAsyncData` use keys to prevent refetching the same data.
+By default, `useFetch` and `useAsyncData` use keys to prevent refetching the same data, it supports sharing data across components.

 ```ts
 const { data } = await useFetch('/api/foo') // In this case, key is the provided URL